ShutdownRepo/pywhisker/README.md

   -d DOMAIN, --domain DOMAIN
                         (FQDN) domain to authenticate to -u USER, --user USER  user to authenticate with
+  -td TARGET_DOMAIN, --target-domain TARGET_DOMAIN
+                        Target domain (if different than the domain of the authenticating user)

   --no-pass             don't ask for password (useful for -k) -p PASSWORD, --password PASSWORD